sbhaya/sbhaya/README.md

 - I am currently working as the Engineering Lead at Amygo Retail Pvt.
 Ltd.
 - I have a keen interest in learning UI/UX Design and Development, Team and Product Management.
 - I am also an artist and work in water, ink and acrylic colors.
-- Nowadays, I am building my tech team at Amygo.
+- Nowadays, I am working as Engineering Lead at Amygo and mentoring the women of my alma mater - IPCW in mern stack app development.
 - Here are some of my [Technical Blog](https://medium.com/@sabhya12.saini) posts.📜

 <h2>🛠 Tech Stack</h2>